Strong $F$-regularity and the Uniform Symbolic Topology Property: Introduction

 If $R$ is non-singular and of prime characteristic, then $F$ being flat lends itself to a simple proof that $R$ enjoys the Uniform Symbolic Topology Property, a result whose proof technique for prime ideals is presented in the introduction of \cite{HHComparison}.
 A critical detail that requires non-singularity, and not easily navigated in singular rings, is that for all ideals $I\subseteq R$ and $e\in\NN$, the associated primes of $I^{[p^e]}:=F^e(I)R$ agree with the set of associated primes of $I$.
 In rings with singularities, not only can the ideal $I^{[p^e]}$ have associated primes that are not associated to $I$, the collection $\bigcup_{e\in\NN}\Ass(I^{[p^e]})$ can be infinite, even if the singularities of $R$ are mild, \cite{Katzman,SinghSwanson}.

-The class of strong $F$-regular singularities, brought to light by Hochster's and Huneke's theory of tight closure, \cite{HHmem}, is a central focus of prime characteristic rings with connections to singularities of the complex minimal model program and mixed characteristic singularities via existence of big Cohen-Macaulay algebras.
+The class of strong $F$-regular singularities, brought to light by Hochster's and Huneke's theory of tight closure, \cite{HHmem}, is a central focus of prime characteristic rings with connections to singularities of the complex minimal model program and mixed characteristic singularities via reduction to positive characteristic arguments and existence of big Cohen-Macaulay algebras.
 A singularity over $\CC$ is klt if and only if its reduction modulo $p$ is strongly $F$-regular for almost all primes $p$, \cite[Main Result]{HaraWatanabe}, cf. \cite{SmithRational, HaraRational, MehtaSrinivas}.
 Ma and Schwede define the class of $\BCM$-singularities in \cite{MaSchwedeSingularities}, a characteristic-free notion, which in rings of prime characteristic coincides with the class of strongly $F$-regular singularities by a theorem of Schwede and Smith; see \cite[Definition-Proposition~2.7]{MaSchwedeSingularities} and \cite[Theorem~4.3 and Remark~4.10]{SchwedeSmith}.

 Our main contribution to Question~\ref{question USTP} implies every $F$-finite strongly $F$-regular domain of prime characteristic $p>0$ enjoys the Uniform Symbolic Topology Property.
-The method of proof stems from properties of Jacobian ideals in positive characteristic described by \cite[Lemma~3.6]{HHComparison}.
+The method of proof stems from properties of Jacobian ideals in positive characteristic described by \cite[Lemma~3.6]{HHComparison} and comparisons of ideal topologies under finite extensions found in \cite{HKVfinite}.

-\begin{maintheorem} Let $R$ be an integral domain of prime characteristic $p>0$.
-Assume that either $R$ is $F$-finite or essentially of finite type over an excellent local ring.
-If $R_\fp$ is strongly $F$-regular for all non-maximal prime ideals $\fp\in\Spec(R)$, then $R$ enjoys the Uniform Symbolic Topology Property. \end{maintheorem}
+\begin{maintheorem} Let $R$ be a normal domain of prime characteristic $p>0$ that is either $F$-finite or essentially of finite type over an excellent local ring.
+If there exists a finite extension $R\to S$ so that $S_\fp$ is strongly $F$-regular for all non-maximal prime ideals $\fp\in\Spec(S)$, then $R$ enjoys the Uniform Symbolic Topology Property. \end{maintheorem}